Part 2: The 2022 Wilson Research Group Functional Verification Study

 Types of Flaws Resulting in Non-Trivial Bug Escapes

 Fig. 2-2 shows various categories of design flaws contributing to FPGA non-trivial bug escapes.
 The percentage of “logic or functional flaws” remains the leading cause of bugs.
-New flaws being tracked in the 2020 study are associated with safety (8 percent) and security (6 percent) features.
+We recently started tracking flaws are associated with safety (9 percent in 2022) and security features (9 percent in 2022).
 Obviously multiple flaws can contribute to bug escapes, which is the reason the total percentage of flaws sums to more than 100 percent.

 Fig. 2-3 demonstrates the root cause of logical or functional flaws by various categories.
 The data suggest design errors are the leading cause of functional flaws, and the situation is worsening.
 In addition, problems associated with changing, incorrect, and incomplete specifications are a common theme often voiced by many verification engineers and project managers.

 In addition to bug escape metrics that we used to determine an FPGA project’s effectiveness, another metric we tracked was project completion compared to the original schedule, as shown in fig. 2-4.
 Here we found that 70 percent of FPGA projects were behind schedule.
 One indication of growing design and verification complexity is reflected in the increasing number of FPGA projects missing schedule by more than 50 percent during the period 2012 through 2022.